 So, what does this all mean for a growing ecommerce brand like yourself that is trying to protect your customers, adhere to corporate and state/local legislation, and protect yourself from liabilities?
 Will poly bag suffocation warning requirements impact your business?

-Here, we break down what you need to know, what elements of your packaging strategy this may apply to, and what this means for anyone out there using EcoEnclose's 100% Recycled Flap & Seal Bags and/or Poly Mailers.
+Here, we break down what you need to know, what elements of your packaging strategy this may apply to, and what this means for anyone out there using EcoEnclose's 100% Recycled Flap & Seal Bags.